csparpa/pyowm/README.md

 It allows quick and easy consumption of OWM weather data (either observations and forecast) from Python applications via a simple object model.

-No additional libraries are requested: just the Python 2.7+ standard library modules.
+No additional libraries are requested: only the Python 2.7+ standard library modules.

 For the moment, PyOWM only supports _version 2.5_ of the OWM API.